pauluswi/tulip/README.md

 ## Description
 A transactional-based token usually used for transactions at merchant or retail store such as purchasing goods and use ewallet as a payment method.
 The customer's ewallet app will produce a payment token and merchant can use it to initiate payment processing.
-Tulip will provide payment token service like generate a transaction-based token and this token can be used for one specific transaction only, validate the token and query all payment tokens based on customer ID.
+Tulip will provide payment token service like generate a transaction-based token, validate the token and query all payment tokens based on customer ID.
+This token can be used for one specific transaction only.
 The token format is 6 digit of numeric data type and has an expiration date time.

 ## Project Layout